sakshiparikh23/sakshiparikh23/README.md

 <br>

+Let's put an end to boring introductions and start with style.
+Blazer on, pen in hand and glasses adjusted, here I present to you Sakshi Parikh, Computer Engineer, Software Developer Intern & Content Writer Intern.

+Quite a dramatic introduction but good enough to keep you hooked to read further right?

+If this is what you are looking for - You have landed on the right profile.

+Who exactly is Sakshi?
-👋Hello!
-I am Sakshi Parikh.
-I consider myself as a determined and hard working student.
+👋I consider myself as a determined and hard working student.
 I am an experienced developer skilled in C, C++, Java, Python,Javascript, CSS,HTML.

-💼I am looking for growth.
-Currently, I am looking for internships and research projects in the field of Computer science and engineering.

-💻My activities are much beyond and unique.
+👩‍💻My activities are much beyond and unique.
 I have been part of India's largest hackathon which is SIH 2019 where I was one of the finalist.

-💼Also, I have participated in other Hackathon's naming DJSCE, IIT Bombay and MIT Pune.
+👩‍💼Also, I have participated in other Hackathon's naming DJSCE, IIT Bombay and MIT Pune.

-💻 Hands-on experience in back-end development using Python,Java.
+👩‍💻 Hands-on experience in back-end development using Python,Java.

 💻 Hands-on experience with javascript, HTML5, CSS, Bootstrap.